-As a result of these Agreements, based on actuarial tables and other assumptions, during the life expectancies of the insureds, and including amounts paid through 2012, the Company would pay approximately \$25.3 million in premiums and the Trusts would pay approximately \$8.2 million in premiums.
+As a result of these Agreements, based on actuarial tables and other assumptions, during the life expectancies of the insureds, and including amounts paid through 2013, the Company would pay approximately \$25.3 million in premiums and the Trusts would pay approximately \$8.2 million in premiums.
 Based on the projected premiums mentioned above, and assuming the policies remain in effect until the death of the insureds, the Company will be entitled to receive death benefit proceeds of no less than \$33.5 million representing the \$25.3 million of aggregate premiums paid by the Company as well as the \$8.2 million of aggregate premiums paid by the Trusts.

 Based on these projections, the total economic pre-tax cost to the Company (which includes the projected cost of capital net of the income resulting from the Trusts' expected future receipt of the \$8.2 million of premiums paid by the Trusts) would be \$11.3 million over the life expectancies of the insureds.
-During each of 2012 and 2011, the Company paid approximately \$1.4 million in premium payments.
-The Company expects to expend between \$1.0 million and \$1.4 million during each of the next ten years and lesser amounts thereafter.
+During 2013 and 2012, the Company paid approximately \$1.3 million and \$1.4 million, respectively, in premium payments.
+The

+Company expects to expend between \$900,000 and \$1.3 million during each of the next ten years and lesser amounts thereafter.
 All of the Company's premium payments (as well as the Trusts') are expected to be repaid to the Company utilizing the death benefit proceeds.
-The Company recorded net after-tax (income)/expense of (\$32,000) during 2012, \$65,000 during 2011 and \$9.2 million during 2010, respectively, in connection with the present value computations related to the Company's projected premium funding commitment over the terms of the policies and the projected death benefit proceeds due to the Company in the future, as discussed above.
+The Company recorded net after-tax (income)/expense of (\$86,000) during 2013, (\$32,000) during 2012 and \$65,000 during 2011, respectively, in connection with the present value computations related to the Company's projected premium funding commitment over the terms of the policies and the projected death benefit proceeds due to the Company in the future, as discussed above.

 The Compensation Committee has determined to offer the above-described fringe benefits and perquisites in order to attract and retain our named executive officers by offering compensation opportunities that are competitive with those offered by our peers.
 In determining the total compensation payable to our named executive officers, for a given fiscal year, the Compensation Committee considers such fringe benefits and perquisites.
 However, with the exception of the above-mentioned split dollar life insurance agreements related to Mr. Alan B. Miller, given the fact that such other fringe benefits and perquisites, which are available to our named executive officers, represent a relatively insignificant portion of their total compensation, they do not materially influence the decisions made by the Compensation Committee with respect to other elements of each individual's total compensation.
-For a further description of the fringe benefits and perquisites and perquisites received by our named executive officers during 2012, please refer to the narrative discussion included in this Proxy Statement.
+For a further description of the fringe benefits and perquisites received by our named executive officers during 2013, please refer to the narrative discussion included in this Proxy Statement.